w3nest/w3lab/assets/doc.tutorials.quick-tour.md

 })
 </code-snippet>

-The `webpm` (Web Packages Manager) variable serves as the client for YouWol's components service.
+The `webpm` (Web Packages Manager) variable serves as the client for W3Nest's components service.
 It provides real-time resolution of dependency trees.
 When the `install` function is invoked:
 *  It resolves the dependency tree for the requested components according to the **semantic versioning query**.
 *  It installs and links the resolved dependencies (**both direct and indirect**) in your browser,